FirstEnergy CEO Jones Addresses Shareholders

 A transcript of Jones' prepared remarks can be found here.

-FirstEnergy also announced preliminary voting results from its 2016 Annual Meeting.
-Shareholders reelected each of the 14 nominees to the company’s Board of Directors, ratified the appointment of PricewaterhouseCoopers LLP as the company’s independent registered public accounting firm, and approved an advisory vote on named executive officer compensation.
+FirstEnergy also announced preliminary voting results from its 2017 Annual Meeting.
+Shareholders reelected each of the 13 nominees to the company's Board of Directors and ratified the appointment of PricewaterhouseCoopers LLP as the company's independent registered public accounting firm.
+On an advisory basis, shareholders also approved named executive officer compensation and voted to hold such advisory votes every year.

 All preliminary voting results are subject to final certification.